Josh Rojas Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- Syndergaard (0-0) pitches for the Dodgers to make his second start of the season.
+- The Dodgers are sending Grove (0-0) to the mound for his second start of the season.

-- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.
+- In his most recent time out on Tuesday, the right-hander tossed four innings against the Colorado Rockies, giving up three earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.